updated September 29, 2020 at 2 P.M.

 Almost a month after Hurricane Laura struck, thousands of people remain out of their homes in Louisiana and east Texas and are still depending on the American Red Cross for emergency lodgings, food, water and other assistance.
 The Red Cross will be in Louisiana and east Texas for as long as it takes, working beside partners to help people rebuild their lives.

-Wednesday night, the Red Cross and our partners provided more than 15,000 people with a safe place to stay in emergency lodging, including hotels and shelters.
-In total, the Red Cross and partners have provided more than 361,800 overnight stays in response to Hurriance Laura in Texas and Louisiana.
+Even though news coverage has faded, nearly 16,000 people are still in emergency lodging in Louisiana and east Texas.
+In total, the Red Cross and partners have provided more than 486,000 overnight stays in response to Hurriance Laura in Texas and Louisiana.

 Every disaster is different and so are the needs of each affected community and family.
-The Red Cross is beginning to connect one-on-one with people to support their recovery.
+The Red Cross is providing recovery assistance and referrals to help families begin the long recover process.
 This individualized care includes working closely with local partners to create plans and coordinate recovery services to ensure people get the assistance that they need to get back on their feet.

 Red Cross is supporting local officials and community response plans, which are focused on providing shelter, food and comfort to those in need.
 Red Cross emergency response vehicles are circulating through accessible areas in the affected communities to provide ready-to-eat meals, water and snacks.
-With the help of partners, the Red Cross has already served more than 991,000 meals and snacks and distributed more than 168,000 relief items and cleaning supplies, including more than 49,000 meals and snacks and more than 25,820 emergency supplies in Texas alone.
+With the help of partners, the Red Cross has already served more than 1.2 meals and snacks and distributed more than 183,000 relief items and cleaning supplies.

 Responding to disasters is a team effort and no single organization can do it alone — particularly in this current COVID-19 environment.
 The Red Cross is coordinating closely with multiple community partners and emergency official to provide aid.
 The Mass Care Task Force — a Dallas partnership between the American Red Cross, North Texas Food Bank, The Salvation Army of North Texas, and VolunteerNow — is currently activated and working together to meet evacuee needs.
 Learn more at MassCareTaskForce.org.